devansha5/InterviewGPT/README.md

 Features

-📝 Resume Parsing: Upload your resume in PDF format, and the app tailors questions based on your experience.
+📝 Resume Parsing: Upload your resume in PDF format, and the app tailors questions based on your experience

-🎯 Behavioral Interview Prep: Practice answers to commonly asked behavioral questions.
+🎯 Behavioral Interview Prep: Practice answers to commonly asked behavioral questions

-💻 Technical Challenges: Prepare for coding interviews, including LeetCode-style algorithmic problems.
+💻 Technical Challenges: Prepare for coding interviews, including LeetCode-style algorithmic problems

-🚀 Real-Time Feedback: Leverage OpenAI’s GPT-4 model for intelligent and conversational interactions.
+🚀 Real-Time Feedback: Leverage OpenAI’s GPT-4 model for intelligent and conversational interactions

 Getting Started

 1. Clone the Repository